Iris (plant): Water purification

 In water purification, yellow iris (I. pseudacorus) is often used.
 The roots are usually planted in a substrate (e.g. lava-stone) in a reedbed-setup.
 The roots then improve water quality by consuming nutrient pollutants, such as from agricultural runoff.
 This highly aggressive grower is now considered a noxious weed and prohibited in some states of the US where it is found clogging natural waterways.

 In culture

-The Iris is one of the flowers listed as birth flower for February.
-In Christianity, the iris represents Our Lady of Sorrows as its sharp leaves are like swords.
+The iris has been used in art and as a symbol, including in heraldry.
+The symbolic meaning has evolved, in Christendom moving from a symbol of Mary mother of Jesus, to a French heraldic sign, the fleur-de-lis, and from French royalty it spread throughout Europe and beyond.

+Art

+Vincent van Gogh has painted several famous pictures of irises.